 Depending on the programme, students have two options to study part-time.

 Students can study half-time by attending the School for two or three days per week during the teaching term, and spreading all the modules required to complete a Master’s programme over two years.
 There are no evening or weekend classes.
 Depending on module selection, students may be required to attend for different days in each term.
 As the requirements for half-time study can vary, it is recommended to contact the relevant programme director with specific queries.

-Students can also choose the split-study option, which involves attending full-time for the first part of Year 1, taking a one-year break and then undertaking the remainder of the programme on a full-time basis in Year 2.
+Students can also choose the split-study option studying over two years.
+Students taking the programme by split-study undertake 40 hours of study per week for a minimum of one term in Year 1, before then breaking for 12 months and returning to undertake the remainder of the programme in Year 2, also studying up to 40 hours per week.
 The proposed date for the split must be agreed with the programme director.
 With split-study, both Paper 1 and Paper 2 of the formal exams may be taken at the end of Year 1 or at the end of Year 2, providing the necessary formal teaching has been completed and after agreement from the programme director.

 Please note that part-time study is currently only available to students who do not require a Tier 4 Student visa.

 All MPhil/PhD students initially register for an MPhil.
 Although some students choose to take an MPhil only (2 year programme), most go on to a PhD (3-4 year programme).
 The maximum registration period for a full-time PhD is 4 years.
 MPhil/PhD students must spend at least 9 months of their programme full-time in London.
 These months do not have to be consecutive and the times spent in London would be agreed with the supervisor.
 Students usually spend the first 9 to 12 months at the School to prepare for an upgrading process from MPhil to PhD.
 Other than the required 9 months in London, students can work on their PhD wherever necessary to undertake data collection, fieldwork or laboratory work and write their thesis.